sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 [**TO BE COMPLETED**]

-## 6. Building the Specification Document locally
+## Building the specification website locally

-Instructions for building the specification document locally can be found [here](https://github.com/sa-tre/satre-specification/blob/main/docs/README.md#building-the-specification-document).
+Instructions for building the specification website locally can be found [here](https://github.com/sa-tre/satre-specification/blob/main/docs/README.md#building-the-specification-document).

-## 7. Code of Conduct
+## Code of Conduct

 The SATRE project is dedicated to providing an inclusive and respectful environment for all participants.
 Please review the project’s [Code of Conduct](https://github.com/sa-tre/satre-specification/blob/main/CODE_OF_CONDUCT.md) before starting your contribution.

-## 8. Contact
+## Contact

 If you have any questions or concerns, reach out to SATRE project team member Hari Sood (@harisood, hsood@turing.ac.uk) or Arron Lacey (@arronlacey, alacey@turing.ac.uk).